Techy-47/apnacoll-first/README.md

 # apnacoll-first
-This is my first repository in the git hub
+This is my first repository in the git hub.
+Author - Techy bro